abdanhafidz/pweb-eas/README.md

 The Block Code Puzzle system represents the most innovative aspect of Quzuu:

 **Technical Implementation:**
-- **Drag & Drop Engine**: Built using React DnD library with custom drop zones
+- **Drag & Drop Engine**: Built using native React useState for click, drag and drop features
 - **Code Block Rendering**: SVG-based visual representation of code blocks
 - **Syntax Validation**: Real-time syntax checking as blocks are arranged
 - **Execution Engine**: Server-side code compilation and execution for validation